webmaster442/ArduinoExtensions/readme.md

 included in the default installation of the arduino software for various reasons.

 Getting these software components from the internet is a bit time consuming.
-So I created this installer which automaticaly installs the following components.
+So I created this installer which automatically installs the following components.

 Tools tested with Arduino IDE 1.0.6

 ##Included hardware support

-* ATMega328 on Breadbord:
+* ATMega328 on Breadboard:
 	http://arduino.cc/en/Tutorial/ArduinoToBreadboard

 * ATTiny44/45/84/85: